Wisconsin first stop on Biden's tour to sell $1.2 trln bipartisan infrastructure plan

 With the Senate divided 50-50 between the two parties, a move by McConnell against the bipartisan bill could cost it the 60 votes it would need to pass under Senate rules.
 Democrats aim to pass the companion measure through a process called reconciliation that requires a simple majority.

-Psaki said Biden's trip to Wisconsin was focused on convincing Americans about the importance of both packages.
+Psaki said Biden's trip to Wisconsin was intended to convince Americans about the importance of both packages.
 He will also travel to Michigan on Saturday.

-"He is going to focus his time and his effort on selling the benefits of these packages, what they would do for the American people," she said.

-(Reporting by Andrea Shalal, Additional reporting by Jeff Mason; Editing by Himani Sarkar)
+(Reporting by Andrea Shalal, Additional reporting by Jeff Mason; Editing by Himani Sarkar and Steve Orlofsky)

 ((andrea.shalal@tr.com; +1 202-815-7432;))